Open main menu Close main menu

 Courses Credits Aim

-Biosecurity: Strategy and Implementation (NSCI8003TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop the knowledge, skills and competencies to manage the effective and efficient planning and implementation of pest operations, integrating current practice and Māori traditional values
+Biosecurity: Strategy and Implementation (NSCI8003TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop the knowledge, skills and competencies to manage the effective and efficient planning and implementation of biosecurity operations, integrating current practice and Māori traditional values.
+Learners will become proficient in the theory and practice of biosecurity, including legislation, policy, strategy and invasion biology.

 Environmental Monitoring (NSCI8007TP) 15.0 credits (0.125 EFTS) Students gain experience of field research within a variety of taxonomic groups, habitats, locations - from the mountains to the sea.
 Students will learn how to translate theoretical understanding of monitoring to practical action, tackling complex issues to enable successful monitoring programmes.
 Through partnering with relevant organisations, students will achieve hands-on experience of current practices and innovative technologies.
 Students will carry out physical and chemical ecosystem assessments to support determination of ecosystem health.
 Students will also learn the importance of stakeholder consultation and the processes involved, with a focus on the principles of the Te Tiriti o Waitangi in utilising culturally appropriate ecosystem monitoring using tools such as the Māori Cultural Health indicator.
 These skills provide students with a pathway to undertake further research and boost employability.

-Remote Sensing and GIS (NSCI8013TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop the knowledge, skills and competencies to build, analyse and effectively communicate spatial solutions to complex challenges in ecological management
+Remote Sensing and GIS (NSCI8013TP) 15.0 credits (0.125 EFTS) Students will gain knowledge, skills and competencies to build, analyse and effectively communicate spatial solutions to complex challenges in ecological management.
+Students will be able to generate map products that will support decision making, planning and management of biodiversity related projects.